 The 'Clueless' actor, who is also a vegan, says she is simply following what nature has taught us all along.

 Alicia Silverstone has revealed that she still shares a bed with her preteen son, Bear.
-Silverstone shares a very close bond with her son and it's evident in her Instagram pictures as well.
+Silverstone shares a very close bond with her son and it's evident in her Instagram posts as well.
 While there has been a mixed response from some quarters to her style of parenting, the majority are lauding her and are supportive of her for leading the way in being more expressive and sharing a close bond with her kid.
-The 'Clueless' actor says she is simply following what nature has taught us all along.
+The "Clueless" actor says she is simply following what nature has taught us all along.
 “I’m a natural mama, and I’m a loving mama.
-I believe in love, I believe in nature, and our society is scared of nature and love,” she said on The Ellen Fisher Podcast's latest episode.
+I believe in love, I believe in nature, and our society is scared of nature and love,” she said on The Ellen Fisher Podcast.

 Silverstone addressed the comments of people trying to mom-shame her for parenting her 11-year-old, whom she shares with ex-husband Christopher Jarecki, in her own style.
 Ellen Fisher introduced Alicia as someone who “is happy for people to think what they want about how she’s raising her child, even if it raises eyebrows because her alternative parenting techniques work for her family.
 Which included co-sleeping, elimination communication, her son Bear’s long hair, teaching him to question everything he’s told, raising him vegan, and not punishing him.”